GMC Account Suspended? 5 Reasons & Fixes

 Performance problems:

-• Extremely slow page load times
+• Extremely slow page load times (over 5 seconds)

 • Pages that time out

-• Mobile site that doesn't work properly
+• Mobile site that doesn't render properly

 Trust Issues